a5507203/handbook/issues.md

 ## Claim an Issue

-1. Find an open issue
+1. Find an open, unassigned issue
 2. Comment: "I would like to work on this"
 3. Wait for assignment (1-2 days)
 4. Once assigned, create your branch and start work